maubanel/GMS2-Top-Down-Shooter/basic-timelines/README.md

 ##### `Step 1.`\|`SPCRK`|:small_blue_diamond:

 All three planes fly down at a constant speed.
-Make sure this speed isn't the same as the water or it will look like the planes are floating on the water like a boat. *Double click* on **obj_enemy_parent** and press <kbd>Add Event</kbd> button and add a new **Create** event script then add some logic.
+Make sure this speed isn't the same as the water or it will look like the planes are floating on the water like a boat. *Double click* on **obj_enemy_parent** and press <kbd>Add Event</kbd> button and add a new **Create** event script then add a downward motion.

 ![Add a create event and give them a speed](images/EnemyParentCreateEvent.png)